-Once I was reading an obituary in the Eugene Register-Guard and it said the deceased had been out in her yard one day and was photographed by the Google Earth camera.
+Once I was reading an obituary in the Eugene Register-Guard, and it said the person who died had been out in her yard one day and was photographed by the Google Earth camera.
 It was an odd detail to include but then I saw it: the secondary photo with the obit was that very photo from the Google cam.
 It caught me off guard and made me smile and I even talked about it later in my day.

 As more and more obits are read online, recordings and video diaries are also an option.
 For instance, this recording of a tearjerker conversation between author and filmmaker Amy Krouse Rosenthal and her daughter, which is featured along with Rosenthal’s obit in The New York Times.

 A well-written obit has a strong narrator and also offers a few well-chosen quotes from friends or family members, with whom the obituary writer has interviewed.
 An obit in the Eugene Register-Guard for Gary L. Crum recently quoted a friend of his, saying “That Gary, I know he was a cantankerous old dog, but in my memory he always had a heart of gold.”
 The quote was near the end of the obit and neatly summed up what had already been shown throughout the obit, hitting everything home with the clank and levity of “cantankerous old dog.”

 Some of the best obituaries offer a bit of reflection about life or death or the human condition.
 This is tough to get at if the deceased died unexpectedly and didn’t have the chance to reflect on his or her own life.
 Cory Taylor’s memoir Dying: A Memoir is a study in reflection.
 Written over a period of weeks while she was dying of melanoma, it’s a smart and powerful read—one that made it to the list of Barack Obama’s best books of 2017.